-- EIC offers the financing.
-EIC is a local development corporation and a NYS nonprofit that assists municipalities with the establishment of a program to help property owners achieve longterm energy savings and/or generate renewable power for on-site use. - To complete the Energize NY Finance high impact action, municipalities must: - Adopt legislation establishing an Energize NY Finance program. - Become a member of the Energy Improvement Corporation.
+- Energize NY Finance or PACE Financing allows property owners to pay back cost of clean energy upgrades to commercial or nonprofit properties through a special charge on property tax bill. - EIC offers the financing.
+EIC is a local development corporation and a NYS nonprofit that assists municipalities with the establishment of a program to help property owners achieve long-term energy savings and/or generate renewable power for on-site use. - To complete the Energize NY Finance high impact action, municipalities must: - Adopt legislation establishing an Energize NY Finance program. - Become a member of the Energy Improvement Corporation.

-ENERGIZE NY FINANCE Eligibility & Requirements
+FINANCE Eligibility & Requirements

-NEW YORK STATE OF OPPORTUNITY.
-Supported All eligible communities can pursue this high impact action.
+All eligible communities can pursue this high impact action.

 Demonstrate completion of this action by submitting the following documentation.